Thank you for your request. A member of our team will be in contact soon.

 Our sonographers are advanced consultant practitioners with years of ultrasound scanning experience.
 They are fully qualified, registered with the HCPC, BMUS and SoR and work full/part time for the NHS and private clinics.
 On an average month, they perform more than 500 examinations and undertake regular CPD and other training activities to keep up with advances in ultrasound scanning technology.
 You can, therefore, rest assured that your health is in good hands.

-- There are no known harmful effects on humans related to ultrasound scans.
+There are no known harmful effects on humans related to ultrasound scans.
+Ultrasound scanning in pregnancy has been used for many years and it the safest form of medical imaging of the foetus.

 Ultrasound imaging is a medical diagnostic technique where sound waves are being used to image various parts of the body.